 Information on nearby attractions is available from the Mercer County Convention and Visitors Bureau. www.mercercountypa.org

-The 2,027-acre State Game Land 270 is adjacent to the park.
+The 2,027-acre State Game Lands 270 is adjacent to the park.
 Its rolling terrain is open, with interspersed wooded areas.
-A 420-acre portion of Lake Wilhelm is part of this tract.
+A 240-acre portion of Lake Wilhelm is part of this tract.
 The common game species include, duck, rabbit, turkey, pheasant, squirrel, woodcock, grouse, deer and dove.

 Only electric-powered vessels are permitted on Lake Wilhelm, west of I-79.
 Entry upon posted wildlife refuges and propagation areas is prohibited.
 Motorized vehicles are prohibited on gated roads and trails; snowmobiles are permitted where so designated and posted.
 For more information contact the Pennsylvania Game Commission, Northwest Division Headquarters.
 877-877-0299

-McKeever Environmental Education Center is a modern facility that provides group programming for one hour, one day or one week.
-Three dormitories and a dining hall can accommodate 150 people.
-A discovery building, auditorium, trails and the outdoors complement each other to make an ideal setting for an environmental education experience.
+McKeever Environmental Education Center is a modern facility that provides environmental education programs for schools.
+Groups can also rent the center for retreats, workshops and conferences.
+Overnight accommodations include three lodges and two retreat houses.
+A discovery building, auditorium and hiking trails complement each other to make an ideal setting for an environmental education experience.
 For more information, contact; McKeever Environmental Education Center, 724-376-1000. www.mckeever.org

 Maps and Downloadables